-By April Huffman, Msc
+By April Huffman, MSc.

-The basic difference between an animal that is warm-blooded (or endothermic) versus an animal that is cold-blooded (exothermic) is its ability to maintain its core body temperature.
+The difference between a warm-blooded (endothermic) animal and a cold-blooded (endothermic) animal is its ability to maintain its body temperature.
 What this means is that warm-blooded animals can maintain a constant body temperature despite the external temperature of their environment.

 With very little exception, the warm-blooded fishes are all fast-swimming, blue-water predators or species that dive to catch prey.
 Also, there are similar heat exchange systems in other parts of the bodies of some predatory fish, such as the brains and eyes of swordfish, shortfin makos, and porbeagle sharks.
-Scientific research is concluding that these circulatory system adaptations of these predators allow them to have an advantage over their prey.
+Scientific research is concluding that these circulatory system adaptations of these predators grant them an advantage over their prey.

 The next time you hook a tuna or a billfish, take a moment to appreciate what an efficient “warm-blooded killer” Mother Nature has designed.